-3-4 Alarms
+3-4 Alarm

-The controller has one alarm output.
-There are six types of alarm functions and one dwell timer that can be selected, and four kinds of alarm modes (ALMD) are available for each alarm function (ALFN).
-Besides the alarm output, output 2 can be configured as another alarm.
-But output 2 only provides four kinds of alarm functions and only normal alarm mode is available for this alarm.
+Output 2 can be set as an alarm output.
+There are six types of alarm functions and one dwell timer that can be selected, and four kinds of alarm modes (ALMD) are available for each alarm function.

 A process alarm sets two absolute trigger levels.
-When the process is higher than SP3, a process high alarm (PV.HI) occurs, and the alarm is off when the process is lower than SP3-ALHY.
-When the process is lower than SP3, a process low alarm (PV.LO) occurs, and the alarm is off when the process is higher than SP3+ALHY.
+When the process value is higher than SP2, a process high alarm (PV.HI) occurs.
+The alarm is off when the process value is lower than SP2-ALHY.
+When the process value is lower than SP2, a process low alarm (PV.LO) occurs, and the alarm is off when the process value is higher than SP2+ALHY.
 A process alarm is independent of the set point.

-A deviation alarm alerts the user when the process deviates too far from the set point.
-When the process is higher than SV+SP3, a deviation high alarm (DE.HI) occurs.
-The alarm is off when the process is lower than SV+SP3-ALHY.
-When the process is lower than SV+SP3, a deviation low alarm (DE.LO) occurs.
-The alarm is off when the process is higher than SV+SP3+ALHY.
+A deviation alarm alerts the user when the process value deviates too far from the set point.
+When the process value is higher than SV+SP2, a deviation high alarm (DE.HI) occurs, and the alarm is off when the process value is lower than SV+SP2-ALHY.
+When the process value is lower than SV+SP2, a deviation low alarm (DE.LO) occurs, and the alarm is off when the process value is higher than SV+SP2+ALHY.
 The trigger level of the deviation alarm moves with the set point.

 A deviation band alarm presets two trigger levels relative to the set point.
-The two trigger levels are SV+SP3 and SV-SP3 for alarm.
-When the process is higher than (SV+SP3) or lower than (SV-SP3), a deviation band high alarm (DB.HI) occurs.
-When the process is within the trigger levels, a deviation band low alarm (DB.LO) occurs.
+The two trigger levels are SV+SP2 and SV-SP2 for alarm.
+When the process value is higher than (SV+SP2) or lower than (SV-SP2), a deviation band high alarm (DB.HI) occurs.
+When the process value is within the trigger levels, a deviation band low alarm (DB.LO) occurs.